luca-jt/Leafy/README.md

 [![Lines of code](https://tokei.rs/...)](https://github.com/luca-jt/Falling-Leaf)

 ___
-This project is a 3D and 2D Mini-Engine designed to be a great starting point for building games in Rust.\
-It is written in pure Rust and with minimal external dependecies.
+This project is a 3D and 2D Mini-Engine designed to be a great starting point for building games in Rust using minimal external dependecies.
 ___

 So far the Falling Leaf Engine provides the following features out of the box: